learningmatter-mit/NeuralForceField/scripts/cp3d/README.md

 - `prop_name` (str): Name of the property whose performance you want to optimize.
 If you're using `metric=loss` then this won't matter.
 - `score_file` (str): Name of the `JSON` file in which you store the model performance for each hyperparameter set.
 The scores will be saved in `model_path/score_file`.

-Note that the hyperparamer optimizatio uses *validation* scores, rather than test scores, to judge each model's performance.
+Note that the hyperparamer optimization uses *validation* scores, rather than test scores, to judge each model's performance.
 This avoids cheating: if you used test scores to optimize hyperparameters, and then compared your model's test performance to someone else's, then yours would look better than it really is!

 ## Transfer learning